brunokatekawa/RossmannSales/README.md

 | `open` | `promo` | Weak |
 | `open` | `customer` | Strong |

-These correlations guided us on the selection of what variables to include in the model.
+These correlations guided us on the selection of which variables to include in the model.
+This could be translated into **more assertiveness on the predictions** which means **better budget planning** and **less wasted money**.

 <br>